AI-POWERED · 10,000+ SPECIES · 3 FREE SCANS

 Treat the results as a starting point for research, not a final answer.
 Many mushrooms have dangerous look-alikes, including toxic species like Amanita phalloides (death cap).
 Never eat a wild mushroom based only on an AI mushroom identification result.

-Who This Mushroom Identifier Is For
+Who This Mushroom Identifier Is For?

 The mushroom identifier is designed for anyone curious about fungi in the wild.
 It can be especially helpful for: